Isaiah Papali'i: 2021

 He made his debut for Parramatta in round 1 of the 2021 NRL season, coming off the interchange bench in the club's 24-16 victory over Brisbane.

 In round 6, he scored two tries for Parramatta in their 35-10 victory over Canberra.

 In round 14, he was sent to the sin bin in Parramatta's 40-12 victory over the Wests Tigers after deliberately dropping his knee onto the head of Wests player Tom Amone.

 Papali'i made a total of 25 appearances for Parramatta in the 2021 NRL season including both finals matches against Newcastle and Penrith as the club went out of the finals in the second week for the third straight season.
 In September, Papali'i was awarded the Ken Thornett Medal as Parramatta's player of the season.

 On 27 September, Papali'i was named Dally M Second Rower of the year.

 On November 18, it was confirmed that he would move to the Wests Tigers starting in the 2023 season, on a three-year deal.
 Papali'i was initially offered a new contract by Parramatta worth $400,000 a season but instead decided to join Wests after they offered $600,000 a season.

 2022

 In round 10 of the 2022 NRL season, he scored two tries for Parramatta in a 31-24 loss against the Sydney Roosters.

 Papali'i played a total of 28 games for Parramatta in 2022 including their Grand Final loss to Penrith.

 In October he was named in the New Zealand squad for the 2021 Rugby League World Cup.

+2023

+Papali'i played a total of 23 games for the Wests Tigers in the 2023 NRL season as the club finished with the Wooden Spoon for a second straight year.

+2024

+On 23 May, he signed a three-year deal to join Penrith starting in the 2025 NRL season.
+Papali'i made 16 appearances for the Wests Tigers throughout the 2024 NRL season as the club finished with the Wooden Spoon for a third consecutive year.

+2025

+In round 1 of the 2025 NRL season, Papali'i made his club debut for Penrith in their 28-22 victory over Cronulla.

+He played 23 games for Penrith in the 2025 NRL season as the club finished 7th on the table.
+He played in Penrith's narrow preliminary final loss against Brisbane.